tensorflow/tfjs/demos/complementary-color-prediction/complementary_color_prediction.md

 All of the code for this tutorial resides within the `demos/complementary-color-predictions` directory.

 As [Edd's answer on Stack Overflow](https://stackoverflow.com/a/37657940) shows, computing the complement of a color takes quite a bit of logic.
-Lets see how well a small [feed-forward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) can learn that logic.
+Let's see how well a small [feed-forward neural network](https://en.wikipedia.org/wiki/Feedforward_neural_network) can learn that logic.

 ## Creating Input Examples